Need more help?

 Examples: Card access to main entrance to residence hall not functioning, alarm in residence hall continually sounding, Access Level III door unsecured etc.

-For Building Online Security System or CRN Based Clearance Codes, submit a Tracker Ticket!
+For Building Online Security System help or CRN Based Clearance Codes, submit a Tracker Ticket!

 Examples: Can't login to system, changes in BOSS not communicating with doors, errors when saving changes in BOSS etc.

-(** All new Clearance Code, new Door Schedule, or special event requests need to be submitted a minimum of two business days before they are due.
-CRN based Clearance Code requests need to be submitted a minimum of 10 business days before hey are due.**)
+(** All new Clearance Code, new Door Schedule, or special event requests need to be submitted a minimum of five business days before they are due.
+CRN based Clearance Code requests need to be submitted a minimum of 10 business days before they are due.**)

 NOTE: If you need card access to a given building or door, please contact the assigned Building Access Coordinator (BAC) using the list below.